Swoop graphic

 BACnet, which stands for Building Automation and Control Networks, is a data communication protocol designed specifically for building automation and control systems.
 Developed under the auspices of the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE), BACnet has become an international standard (ISO 16484-5) since its introduction in 1995.
 It provides a comprehensive set of standardized object types and services that allow for seamless integration of various building systems, including HVAC, lighting, access control, and fire detection.

-Compared to the simplicity of the Modbus protocol, BACnet is much more complex, providing features at a high level of functionality, such as the auto-discovery of devices, and its auto-discovery tool can significantly speed up the time needed to configure and set up large systems.
+Compared with the simplicity of the Modbus protocol, BACnet is considerably more complex, offering high‑level functionality such as device auto‑discovery.
+Its discovery tool can greatly reduce the time required to configure and commission large systems.

 Network connections between devices